 Easy Sausage Stuffed Peppers with Spinach

-Easy sausage stuffed peppers with spinach, ricotta cheese, and tomatoes.
-Thanks to chicken sausage, these stuffed peppers are hearty, flavorful, and simple to make.
+Flavor packed stuffed peppers!
+We love these easy sausage stuffed peppers filled with chicken sausage, spinach, ricotta cheese, and tomatoes.
+Thanks to chicken sausage, these stuffed peppers are hearty, flavorful, and very simple to make.
 Jump to the Easy Sausage Stuffed Peppers Recipe or read on to see our tips for making them.

-To make the stuffed peppers, you will need the following:
+To make these easy stuffed peppers, you will need the following:

 - Peppers — In the photos, we are using sweet bell peppers (any color works).
 For a spicier version, try poblano peppers instead.

-- Sausage — In our stuffed shells recipe, we use pork sausage, which tastes fantastic.
+- Sausage — In our stuffed shells recipe (the inspiration for this recipe), we use pork sausage, which tastes fantastic.
 To make these stuffed peppers a little lighter on calories, we swap the pork sausage for chicken sausage.
 The type of sausage you use is up to you.
 Chicken, turkey, pork, Italian-style, and spicy sausage are all great options.
+A plant-based sausage is also an option!

 - Spinach — Both fresh and frozen spinach will work.
 Fresh spinach leaves can be stirred into the sausage mixture and cooked until wilted.
 Frozen spinach should be thawed first and then squeezed dry of excess liquid before adding to the sausage.

 - Garlic — Depending on the sausage you use, there may already be garlic in the pan.
-That said, we always add a couple of extra minced cloves for a bit more spice.
+That said, we always add a couple of extra minced cloves for a bit more flavor.

-- Tomatoes — One can of diced tomatoes does the trick for the filling, but you can use fresh tomatoes if you have them on hand.
+- Tomatoes — One can of diced tomatoes does the trick for the filling, but you can use fresh tomatoes if you have them on hand (2 to 3 medium tomatoes should do it).

 - Ricotta cheese — Not only does ricotta add flavor and a richness to the filling, but it also binds it together, so nothing falls out of the peppers when they bake.